-I’m not sure what took me so long, except that—until I tried it—it was hard to fathom how a casserole made with rolls, cheese and ham could be that good.
+I’m not sure what took me so long to make the casserole, except that it’s hard to fathom how something just made with rolls, cheese, and ham could be that good.

 Beyond the savory, ooey-gooey cheesy goodness, my love for this recipe is further compounded by the fact that it can be made ahead.